"Against all odds": Nursing mum Chisom Ibeanusi scores 1st class nursing degree

 Meanwhile, the Stephenson triplets have graduated together with nursing degrees from South University in the US.

-Jean, Jeanet and Jeanice Stephenson, born on the same day, revealed their hardworking mum inspired them.
+Jean, Jeanet, and Jeanice Stephenson, born on the same day, revealed that their hardworking mum had inspired them.

-During an interview, Jean praised their mum as she attributed the academic milestones to her motivation.
+During an interview, Jean praised their mum, attributing the academic milestones to her motivation.

 Source: Legit.ng